act-now-coalition/covid-data-model/api/README.V1.md

 ### Data format:

-This is the data format for both states and counties. `timeseries` is only included when requesting `*.timeseries.json` or `*.timeseries.csv`.
+This is the data format for both states and counties. `timeseries` and `actualsTimeseries` are only included when requesting `*.timeseries.json` or `*.timeseries.csv`.
 ```jsonc
 {
   country,